gottaeat/bootstrap-standalone-llvm/README.md

 # bootstrap-standalone-llvm
-this project builds a complete and standalone llvm suite targeting x86_64 glibc linux hosts and has component and feature parity with traditional gcc + binutils + gdb setups. it requires nothing provided by gcc nor binutils, and has no runtime dependency except for glibc.
+this project builds a complete and standalone llvm suite targeting x86_64 glibc linux hosts and has component and feature parity with traditional gcc + binutils + gdb setups. it requires nothing provided by neither gcc nor binutils, and has no runtime dependencies except for glibc.

 ### components
  - clang